averywlittle/averywlittle/README.md

 ### Hello 👋

 I'm a web developer with experience at all levels of the stack.
-Currently I'm specialized in Front End work with React and TypeScript.
+Currently I'm specialized in frontend work with React and TypeScript.

 Contact me via email or Twitter.